PSYC2032 Learning and Memory

 The unit comprises ten weekly topics, and students will participate in teaching and learning activities including:

-c) Online post-learning
+c) Online activities and exercises

 Assessment information provided at the commencement of the unit in the online class space